 Heat check-ins may start when a Heat Warning or Extreme Heat Emergency is declared (see Quick Facts for a description).
-When deciding when to end check-ins, keep in mind that heat-vulnerable people may be at risk even after a heat alert has ended.
+When deciding when to end check-ins, keep in mind that people at higher risk may be at risk even after a heat alert has ended.
 When overnight temperatures are high, the body is exposed to days of high temperatures without time to recover at night.
-This cumulative effect of heat can affect heat-vulnerable people and may worsen pre-existing health conditions.
-Also, once heat-vulnerable people are overheated, they may take longer to cool their body fully.
+This cumulative effect of heat can affect people at higher risk from heat and may worsen pre-existing health conditions.
+Also, once people at higher risk from heat are overheated, they may take longer to cool their body fully.